 Operating segments are defined as components of an entity for which separate financial information is available and that is regularly reviewed by the Chief Operating Decision Maker (CODM) in deciding how to allocate resources to an individual segment and in assessing performance.
-Our CODM is our Chairperson of the Board of Directors and Chief Executive Officer.
+Our CODM is our Chief Executive Officer and President.
 We have determined that we operate as a single operating segment and have one reportable segment.
 All of our long-lived assets are held in the United States.